caiohamamura/radarBoxplot-R/README.md

 By interpreting the radar-boxplot, it is possible to predict classification confusion over classes and understand why and what could be done to achieve better results.

 The radar-boxplot draws two different regions colors representing the same a boxplot would, but for multiple attributes at once.
 The inner red region represents the 25-75% percentiles of each attribute, while the blue area represents the total range, excluding the outliers as defined by [Tukey, 1977](https://amstat.tandfonline.com/doi/abs/10.1080/00031305.1978.10479236).
-Outlier appears as whiskers, just like the classic boxplot.
+Outlier appears as points, just like the classic boxplot.

 <p align="center">
 IQR = Q3 - Q1